logicalclocks/maggy/docs/hpo/strategies.md

 ### Random Search

-With Random Search, the HPs are selected randomly within the search space defined.
+With Random Search, the hparams are selected randomly within the search space defined.
 The search space is defined depending on how many trials (_num_trials_) you choose.

 In the following example, _num_trials_ is set to 4, therefore, Maggy will choose randomly 4 combinations of kernel,